 05/03/2007 Exhibits/attachments/appendices to be scanned/identified separately 02/02/2008 Additional language regarding unredacted documents 09/18/2008 Revised to include information on transcript redaction 04/10/2009 Revised information on training classes; update information on filing of Social Security transcripts; indicate now filing transcripts of court hearings in cm/ecf 01/15/2010 Revise Pretrial Order section to remove docket requirement for proposed PTO 05/31/2011 Add Sections III G 3(a) and III G 3(b) on proposed consents to Magistrate Jurisdiction/District Judge Option 10/01/2012 Add Information on electronic payment of filing fees (Pay.gov).
 Pretrial Orders to be submitted in text format rather than as .pdf.
 11/01/2012 Change number of days to submit oversized document from 2 to 3 business days pursuant to General Order 09-05 12/28/2012 Increase file size limit from 5 megabytes to 10 megabytes.
 Update per GO 12-5 which states filing date for all new cases submitted by e-mail shall be the date of the e-mail containing the initial pleading.
-05/15/2013 Modified Section III $B(1)(b)$ to reflect change in notification method from e-mail to minute order.
-07/13/2016 Modify Sections III B(1)(a) through (e) to reflect updated procedure for initiating case and payment of initial filing fee pursuant to new local rules.
+05/15/2013 Modified Section III B(1)(b) to reflect change in notification method from e-mail to minute order.
+07/13/2016 Modify Sections III $B(1)(a)$ through (e) to reflect updated procedure for initiating case and payment of initial filing fee pursuant to new local rules.
 Update information re training.
 07/26/2017 Update Oversized Documents section to reflect paper copy due to Clerk's office if documents and attachments exceed 100 pages.
 Limit previously set at 250.
 Change made to match update to local rules.
 03/04/2020 Update attorney admission sections to reflect new NextGen processing and rework sealed sections with information on new filing rights and viewing privileges re sealed civil filing.
+02/14/2022 Update sealed filing section to reflect new processes regarding attorney docketing and service of pleadings.